sebv/node-wd-sync/doc/template/JS-DOC-template.md

 This is useful when writing test helpers.

-Don't forget to set the use option in the block, or globably like in the sample below.
+Don't forget to set the 'use' option in the block, or globably like in the sample below.

 ```coffeescript
 {5wdcurrentbrowserjs}